MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-showas-property.md

 > [!NOTE]
 > Re-ordering the actions in a split button group from a page extension or page customization can change the action used for the split button.

+Be aware of:

+- Split buttons are supported everywhere on the desktop client except on sub form action bars or in context menus.
+When the feature key **ModernActionBar** is turned off, then it is not supported if the `ShowAs` property is set to `SplitButton` on a promoted action category group. <!-- makes sense? -->
+- Mobile clients do not support split buttons and if the `ShowAs` property is set to `SplitButton`, it will be ignored.

 ## Example